temporalio/documentation/docs-src/references/failures.md

 - `string message`
 - `string stack_trace`
 - `string source`: The SDK this Failure originated in (for example, `"TypeScriptSDK"`).
-In some SDKs, this field is used to rehydrate the stack trace into an exception object.
+In some SDKs, this field is used to rehydrate the call stack into an exception object.
 - `Failure cause`: The `Failure` message of the cause of this Failure (if applicable).
 - `Payload encoded_attributes`: Contains the encoded `message` and `stack_trace` fields when using a [Failure Converter](/concepts/what-is-a-failure-converter).